DEFRA/epr-backend/docs/architecture/decisions/0008-file-upload.md

 The flow works like this:

 - The frontend asks CDP to start an upload, and CDP gives back an `uploadId` and URL.
-- The operator uploads their Excel file directly to CDP.
+- The operator uploads their Excel file and the frontend sends it to CDP.
 - CDP runs an async virus scan.
+[See documentation](https://github.com/DEFRA/cdp-uploader/blob/main/README.md)
 - CDP stores the file in our S3 bucket.
 - If the file is clean, CDP calls back to the frontend.
 - Errors are handled through the frontend, either through error on upload component or through an error page